-Agency / Permit / Expiration Special Conditions Report Due Date California Department of Fish and Wildlife (continued) Spills and Emergencies 2.24 Spill Kits.
-Prior to entering the work site, all field personnel shall know the location 2.24 Spill Kits and trained in their appropriate use.
+Agency / Permit / Expiration Special Conditions Report Due Date S .
+Spills and Emergencies 2.24 Spill Kits.
+Prior to entering the work site, all field personnel shall know the location of spill kits and trained in their appropriate use.
 2.25 Spill of Material Deleterious to Fish and Wildlife.
 In the event of a hazardous materials spill into a stream (e.g., concrete or bentonite), Permittee shall immediately notify the California Office of Emergency Services State Warning Center by calling 1-800-852-7550 and immediately provide written notification to CDFW by email at AskBDR@wildlife.ca.gov.
 Permittee shall take all reasonable measures to document the extent of the impacts and affected areas including photographic documentation of affected areas, injured fish and wildlife.
-If dead fish or wildlife are found in the affected area, Permittee shall meet with CDFW within ten days of the reported spill in order to develop a resolution including: site clean-up, site remediation and compensatory mitigation for the harm caused to fish, wildlife and the habitats on which they depend as a result of the spill.
-The Permittee shall be responsible for all spill clean-up, site remediation of Fish and Game Code section 5650 et. seq. and are subject to civil penalties for each person responsible.
+If dead fish or wildlife are found in the affected area, Permittee shall collect carcasses and immediately deliver them to CDFW.
+Permittee shall meet with CDFW within ten days of the reported spill in order to develop a resolution including: site clean-up, site remediation and compensatory mitigation for the harm caused to fish, wildlife and the habitats on which they depend as a result of the spill.
+The Permittee shall be responsible for all spill clean-up, site remediation and compensatory mitigation costs.
+Spill of materials to waters of the state that are deleterious to fish and wildlife are in violation of Fish and Game Code section 5650 et. seq. and are subject to civil penalties for each person responsible.
 CDFW reserves the right to refer the matter to the District Attorney's Office if a resolution cannot be agreed upon and achieved within a specified timeframe, generally six months from the date of the incident.
 2.26 Spill Containment.
 All activities performed in or near a river, stream, or lake shall have absorbent materials designated for spill containment and cleanup activities on-site for use in an accidental spill.
 The Permittee shall immediately notify the California Emergency Management Agency at 1-800-852-7550 and immediately initiate the cleanup activities.
-CDFW shall be notified by the Permittee and consulted regarding clean-up procedures.
+CDFW shall be notified by the Pe -